-It’s always a privilege to share the Newman’s Own story: our history, who we are, what we do, and the values that have guided us since our founding.
-The “we” in the story includes Newman’s Own, Inc., a food and beverage company founded in 1982, and its sole owner, the Newman’s Own Foundation, a charitable organization, which carries on Paul Newman’s commitment to use all the money it receives (royalties and profits) from the sale of Newman’s Own products for charitable purposes.
+It’s always a privilege to share the Newman’s Own story – our history, who we are, what we do, and the values that have guided us since our founding.
+The “we” in the story includes Newman’s Own, Inc., a food and beverage company founded in 1982, and its sole owner, the Newman’s Own Foundation, an IRS-recognized charitable corporation, which carries on Paul Newman’s commitment to use all the money it receives (royalties and profits) from the sale of Newman’s Own products for charitable purposes.

 Our “100% of Profits to Charity” commitment is one of two founding values upon which Newman’s Own is built (the other being “Quality Will Always Trump the Bottom Line”).
 It’s a very important part of our story, it’s in our DNA, it’s why we exist, it motivates all of us, and it’s the true heart of Newman’s Own.
-We are proud of this commitment, and, especially in these times of so many promotional programs tying business sales to social purpose, want to be clear and unambiguous about what we mean when we say “100% of Profits to Charity.”
+We are proud of this commitment and want to be clear and unambiguous about what we mean when we say “100% of Profits to Charity.”
 It’s not something we just thought up to boost sales, it’s not a play on words, and one shouldn’t need an accounting degree to understand it.
-We have been doing it for close to 35 years, and as of October 31, 2016, have donated over $495,000,000 to thousands of deserving organizations around the world.
+We have been doing it for over 35 years, and as of 2019, have donated over $550 million to thousands of deserving organizations around the world.

-For us, it simply means what’s left over (i.e. surplus, balance, etc.) after normal business and operating expenses are deducted from all the income we derive from sales from our food and beverage business.
-The income comes from two sources, direct sales of our products and royalties paid by the Company, and royalties paid by others we license to sell our products.
+In the simplest terms, when we say 100% of profits, we mean what’s left over (aka surplus, balance, difference) after normal business expenses are deducted from all the income we derive from sales from our food and beverage business.
+That income comes from two sources, direct sales of our products and royalties paid by both the Company and third parties we license to sell our products.

-Like any business (commercial or nonprofit), there are normal business and operating expenses associated with running Newman’s Own, such as employee compensation and benefits, travel, cost of goods, transportation, warehousing, marketing and advertising, supplies, occupancy costs, taxes, etc. Management is responsible for preparing annual budgets, which are submitted to the Board of Directors for review and approval.
+Like all businesses (commercial or nonprofit), there are normal business expenses required to operate Newman’s Own, such as employee compensation and benefits, travel, cost of goods, transportation, warehousing, marketing and advertising, supplies, occupancy costs, taxes, etc. Management is responsible for preparing annual budgets, which are submitted to the Board of Directors for review and approval.
 Compensation policy and practices come under the authority of an independent compensation committee of the Board of Directors, which regularly engages external studies to assess the reasonableness of our compensation scales.